-The board of the GCAS would like to thank the Carbine Club for their generous support of a promising athlete and look forward to the association in the future.
+The board of the GCAS thanks the Carbine Club for their generous support of a promising athlete and looks forward to announcing the recipient for 2017.

 The successful athlete will be announced on the GCAS website.
 The athlete is expected to take part in the Future Stars program.
 If an athlete is not prepared to be involved in this program, they should not apply.